Skip to main content

 Exemptions

-Social security contributions are subject to minimum and maximum amounts, which are adjusted monthly as per the new limits.
+Social security contributions are subject to minimum and maximum insurable salary limits, which are adjusted periodically under the social insurance rules.

 Contribution Rates